Summer-like conditions with record temperatures lead to first Wisconsin tornado in February

 There were no reports of significant injuries.
 Local emergency management officials reported dozens of buildings, power lines and other structures that were damaged in the path of the storm that formed in eastern Iowa and died out near Milwaukee.
 The temperature was a record high for the date: 59 degrees (15 Celsius).

-“There wasn't anything inherently unusual about any of these storms when you compare them to other types of severe events we see during the summer and spring," Patterson said Friday.
-“It’s just unusual in the sense that it doesn’t normally happen in February.”
+Outside, the tornado had turned the farm’s 103-year-old barn to rubble and strewn debris across the fields for hundreds of yards.
+He said Friday morning that he found one his cows dead in the barn and 10 more were missing.

+Artis appeared to be in shock, wandering around the farm as a small army of neighbors pulled up offering to help him find his cattle.
+At one point, he threw up his hands and walked away, saying: “I don’t know.”

-Hunter Oller, 20, of Brodhead, Wisconsin, and his friend were out fishing when the storm rolled in.
+Hunter Oller of Brodhead, Wisconsin, and his friend were out fishing when the storm rolled in.
 They started to drive home but pulled over in the Town of Magnolia where they spotted two partially formed tornadoes and one tornado that seemed to touch the ground.
-Oller pulled out his cellphone.
+Oller, 20, pulled out his cellphone.

 Winter tornadoes are almost unheard of, especially in northern states.